Our services are working normally

 Every decision we make as a business is underpinned by our core values of decency, fairness and dependability.
 Doing the right thing for our members is at the heart of what we do.

-*© GfK 2017, Financial Research Survey (FRS), 12 months ending 31 December 2018, c.60,000 adults interviewed per annum, proportion of extremely/very satisfied customers minus proportion of extremely/very/fairly dissatisfied customers summed across current account, mortgage and savings.
-High street peer group defined as providers with main current account market share >6% (Barclays, Halifax, HSBC, Lloyds Bank (inc C&G), NatWest and Santander).
+*GfK 2017, Financial Research Survey (FRS), 12 months ending 31 December 2018, c.60,000 adults interviewed per annum, proportion of extremely/very satisfied customers minus proportion of extremely/very/fairly dissatisfied customers summed across current account, mortgage and savings.
+High street peer group defined as providers with main current account market share >4% (Barclays, Halifax, HSBC, Lloyds Bank (inc C&G), NatWest, Santander and TSB)

 Nationwide is committed to being a responsible lender who acts in the best interests of its customers.
 This means we have a responsibility to our customers to be open and honest, and to treat them fairly.
 These commitments underpin everything we do and the way we lend money is no exception.